Frequently Asked Questions

 How do I get started?

-We offer a free, brief phone consultation where we can discuss your needs and reasons for considering counseling.
-You will have the opportunity to ask any questions about our practice or the counseling process.
+I offer a brief, free phone consultation to discuss your needs and reasons for considering counseling.
+You will have the opportunity to ask any questions about my practice or the counseling process.
 If working together seems like a good fit, we will schedule an initial appointment and work to find an ongoing time for sessions.

-You may reach out to Lida Holst, LCSW by phone, email, or via the contact form provided on this website.
-She currently practices in our Choteau location.
+You may reach out to me by phone, email, or via the contact form provided on this website.

-We do our best to return all inquiries within a few business days.
+I do my best to return all inquiries within a few business days.

 Is counseling confidential?

 Yes!
-Counseling with a licensed professional is confidential.
+Counseling with a licensed therapist is confidential.
 Confidentiality is a core component of the counseling process.
-No information is exchanged with outside individuals or agencies unless clients provide us explicit consent to do so.
-In rare circumstances, mandated reporting, duty to warn, and suicide prevention laws may require your counselor to disclose unauthorized information.
-Your counselor will discuss these limits of confidentiality at the start of the counseling relationship.
+No information is exchanged with outside individuals or agencies unless clients provide me explicit consent to do so.
+In rare circumstances, mandated reporting, duty to warn, and suicide prevention laws may require me to disclose unauthorized information.
+We will discuss these limits of confidentiality at the start of the counseling relationship.

 How long will I be in counseling?

 This varies from person to person.
 For some, counseling may be shorter-term, lasting 4-6 months.
-For others, counseling may be longer-term, lasting 1-2 years or longer.
-There is no set standard, as the overall length of counseling depends on several factors including the severity of your problem, the length of time you’ve been feeling the way you do, the quality of your support systems, and insurance session allowances.
+For others, counseling may be longer-term, lasting 1-3 years or longer.
+There is no set standard, as the overall length of counseling depends on several factors, including the severity of your problem, the length of time you’ve been feeling the way you do, the quality of your support systems, and insurance allowances.
 We will work together to make decisions about your counseling that are supportive to you.

 How often do sessions take place?

 Research shows that weekly counseling is typically most beneficial in helping people reach their goals and make progress, especially early on.
-We meet with most clients on a weekly basis.
-That said, we do meet with some clients on a bi-weekly basis, if weekly counseling is not needed or desired.
-When you reach a point where you no longer feel like frequent sessions are needed, we can discuss ending counseling or reducing frequency to what feels supportive to you.
+I meet with most clients on a weekly basis.
+That said, I do meet with some clients on a bi-weekly basis, if weekly counseling is not needed or desired.
+When you no longer feel the need for frequent sessions, we can discuss ending counseling or reducing the frequency to what feels supportive to you.

 Do you take insurance?

 Yes!
-We are in-network with many commercial insurances, Medicaid, and Medicare.
+We are in-network with many commercial insurances, Medicaid, Medicare, and VA Community Care.
 We also offer services to out-of-network and private pay clients.
 Please visit the Fees & Insurance page to learn more.

 Where are you located?